Vaishnav-K/ATM-Machine-Project/README.md

 This allows the user to view the mini statement of the previous 10 transactions Displays the file "<customer_id>_transactions.txt"

-#### iv).
-The customer is provided with an option to re-enter the required operations upon typing "y"
+#### iv).Repeat Process:
-The customer can exit the ATM Machine by entering any other letter.
+The customer is provided with an option to re-enter the required operations upon typing "y" The customer can exit the ATM Machine by entering any other letter.

-Finally ,the customer is greeted with a GoodBye message prompting them to have a great day.
+Finally ,the code ends with a display of greeting to the Customer